Emily Dickinson Lexicon

 lead (-s), n.
 [OE léad.]

-lead (-ing, -s, -led), v.
+lead (-ing, -s, led), v.
 [OE lædan.]

-- To direct or guide.
+- Direct; guide.

 leaden, adj.
-[OE léaden.]
+[OE léaden; see lead, n.]

 leader (-'s), n.
 [OE lædere.]